-Current studies show that teenagers are struggling after the death of a loved one.
-Teenagers try to understand and adapt to stressful and anxious situations.
-Emotional explosions, helplessness, a inability to channel their emotions after losing parents are the most common responses in adolescents due to the sudden loss of parents due to COVID-19.
-In addition, the suffering experienced by adolescents after loss is the emergence of additional burdens, such as the dual role of being the head of the family, helping the family economy, and guiding siblings so that thinking about the future becomes unclear.
+Exploring the experiences of 12 adolescents with the loss of their parents due to COVID-19 resulted in four main themes and eleven sub-themes which have been validated correctly and convincingly. the main theme is emotional outbursts, helplessness, and inability to channel emotions after losing parents, which are the most common responses in adolescents to the sudden loss of parents due to COVID-19.
+The additional burden on adolescents as the head of the family, helping the family's economy and guiding siblings cause adolescents not to think about their future.

-Adolescents find it difficult to go through the loss process due to a lack of support from relatives when COVID-19 occurs.
-Changes in funeral rituals make it difficult for adolescents to accept this loss.
-Limited social contact when COVID-19 occurs causes adolescents to feel they have no support when needed.
-The close relationship with the deceased also impacts adolescents, who are slower to accept the meaning of losing their parents.
-Teenagers feel their dependence on parents is experiencing a phase of growth and development.
+Lack of support from relatives when COVID-19 occurs, and changes in funeral rituals make it difficult for adolescents to accept this loss.
+Limited social contact when COVID-19 occurs causes adolescents to feel they do not have support when needed.
+The closer the relationship between adolescents and the deceased makes they slower to accept the meaning of losing their parents.